kattiest/SCUpdootHelper/README.md

     Confirmation Dialogs: The program includes confirmation dialogs to ensure that users want to proceed with potentially irreversible operations.

-    Registry Query (Optional): For users who have their Star Citizen installation path stored in the Windows registry, the program can retrieve this information to automate the folder deletion process.

     Flexible Search: The program is designed to adapt to different installation locations, including secondary drives.